sathomas/jsDataV.is/src/text/ch1/02-line-charts.md

 ### Step 4: Improve the Chart's Readability

-By using more flotr2 options we can make several improvements in the chart's readability.
+By using more flotr2 options, we can make several improvements in our line chart's readability.
 First we can eliminate the grid lines, since they aren't relevant for the temperature measurements.

 We can also extend the range of both vertical axes to provide a bit of breathing room for the chart.
 Both of these changes are additional options to the `draw()` method.
 The `grid` options turn off the gridlines by setting both the `horizontalLines` and `verticalLines` properties to `false`.
 The `yaxis` options specify the minimum and maximum value for the first vertical axis (<span class="smcp">CO</span><sub>2</sub> concentration), while the `y2axis` options specify those values for the second vertical axis (temperature difference).